Skip to content

 These records usually contain the following information:

-• County Name and Information - The document will identify the county or independent city where the record is kept.
-It may also provide information about the office that issues the record.
+• County Name and Information - The document will identify the county or independent city where the record is kept and may provide information about the office that issues it.

 • Tax Rates - Each property falls under a taxing jurisdiction with a set rate.
 The document should mention the tax rate as it is the base of calculations.